seth-git/atomicglobalmin/readme.txt

 This creates the optimization file Isoprene.opt from the input file Isoprene.inp, using bond rotational angles of 30 degrees.
 When the structures in Isoprene.opt are optimized, the file is re-written after every set of 200 structures have been optimized.

 Before generating an optimization file, consider how many bond rotational positions are possible to ensure that the optimization file to be created will not be too large.
 For this Isoprene Hydroxy Alkyl Peroxy Radical example, if we rotate bonds by 30 degrees, that gives 360 / 30 = 12 possible rotational positions for each bond.
 In this molecule, there are 5 rotatable bonds.
 That gives 12 to the power of 5 or 248,832 possible combinations.
 Fortunately, one of the rotatable bonds has a methyl group attached, leaving only 12/3 = 4 rotational positions for that case.
 This reduces the number of possible combinations to 4*(12^4) = 82,944.
 This program automatically detects methyl groups and also removes configurations that do not satisfy minimum inter-atomic distance constraints specified in the input file.
 Also note that while this program does detect rings, it does not handle them.
-Ring bonds are therefore labeled as none 'rotatable'.
+Ring bonds are therefore labeled as non-rotatable.

-Before doing a bond rotational search be sure to check that bonds are in the appropriate locations and are identified correctly as single, double, triple using the -b option.
-If they have not, manually change the criteria used to identify bonds stored in the file bondLengths.txt.
+Before doing a bond rotational search be sure to check that bonds are in the appropriate locations and are identified correctly as single, double, or triple using the -b option.
+If they are not, manually change the criteria used to identify bonds in the file bondLengths.txt.
 The format of this file is atomic symbol, atomic symbol, bond type ('s' for single, 'd' for double, 't' for triple), minimum distance-maximum distance, where distances are in angstroms.

-Note that the bondLengths.txt file was automatically generated from from average bond lengths stored in the files averageSingleBondLengthsInAngstroms.txt and averageMultipleBondLengthsInAngstroms.txt using the Perl script updateBondLengths.pl.
+Note that the bondLengths.txt file was automatically generated from average bond lengths stored in the files averageSingleBondLengthsInAngstroms.txt and averageMultipleBondLengthsInAngstroms.txt using the Perl script updateBondLengths.pl.
 These average bond lengths were taken from the Handbook of Chemistry and Physics.
 The updateBondLengths.pl program allows bonds to be 15% larger or smaller than average bond lengths when generating bondLengths.txt.

-Since performing a bond rotational search is non-random, there are no difficult parameters to set.
-When performing a simulated annealing, particle swarm, or genetic algorithm search, these random algorithms have parameters you will need to set.
-More specific information on setting these parameters as well as the general format of input files is given in the next section.

-F. Configuring the program for various quantum chemistry packages
+F. Configuring the program for quantum chemistry packages

 To support various quantum chemistry packages, it is necessary to create methods for writing input files and reading output files.
 The more difficult challenge of reading output files has been solved for you by incorporating the cclib package into this software.
 The cclib package can read output files from ADF, GAMESS, GAMESS-UK, Gaussian, Jaguar, Molpro, and ORCA.
 Methods for creating input files are provided for GAMESS and Gaussian.